-The Best Smoke Detectors of 2020
+Best Smoke Detector of 2020

 One issue we discovered, however, is that the "Hush" button can be a little finicky.
-You should be able to hit this button on the initiating alarm and it should silence all of the others, but we found that it took a few tries before the other alarms would actually silence.
-There also isn't a clear way to know exactly which alarm triggered the others because there aren't voice announcements like some other systems have.
+You should be able to hit this button on the initiating alarm, and it should silence all of the others, but we found that it took a few tries before the other alarms would actually silence.
+There also isn't a straightforward way to know precisely which alarm triggered the others because there aren't voice announcements like some other systems have.
 Although these aren't trivial flaws, the Kidde 21026044 is one of our favorite battery-powered options for setting up an interlinked alarm system, especially when you're shopping on a budget.

 If you are looking for a new smoke alarm that packs as many smart features as possible, then the First Alert Alexa Safe & Sound is a good option.
 This top-tier smoke alarm can act not only as a smoke and carbon monoxide sensor but also includes a built-in Alexa-enabled speaker.
-The Safe & Sound will send notifications to your phone if an alarm is triggered, allowing you to remotely monitor your home while you're away or hush false alarms right from your smartphone.
-You can play music through the Safe & Sound with streaming services like Spotify or iHeartRadio and the speaker actually sounds pretty good for being in a smoke detector.
-There is also a customizable night light that you can set to automatically turn on in the evenings.
+It will send notifications to your phone if an alarm is triggered, allowing you to remotely monitor your home while you're away or hush false alarms right from your smartphone.
+You can play music with streaming services like Spotify or iHeartRadio, and the speaker sounds pretty good for being in a smoke detector.
+There is also a customizable night light that you can set to automatically turn on in the evening.

-Regrettably, all of these features make this product one of the more expensive options when it comes to smoke alarms.
-It also means that it's more difficult to install because you not only need to wire it in place but also pair it to the OneLink and Amazon Alexa apps.
-It's expensive enough that you probably aren't going to want to install one in every room of the house, but you can connect the Safe & Sound to other compatible non-smart smoke sensors or other Safe & Sound units to get an interconnected alarm system for quite a bit less.
-It's a great choice if you want to add more Alexa-enabled speakers to your home and want a smart smoke detector for your Alexa or Apple HomeKit system but otherwise it may have more smarts than most people want or need in a smoke alarm.
+Regrettably, all of these features combine to make this product one of the more expensive options that we tested.
+It also makes it more challenging to install because you not only need to wire it in place but also pair it to the OneLink and Amazon Alexa apps.
+It's expensive enough that you probably aren't going to want to install one in every room of the house.
+You can still connect the Safe & Sound to other compatible non-smart smoke sensors or other Safe & Sound units to get an interconnected alarm system for quite a bit less.
+It's a great choice if you want to add more Alexa-enabled speakers to your home and want a smart smoke detector for your Alexa or Apple HomeKit system, but otherwise, it may have more smarts than most people want or need in a smoke alarm.

-The Onelink Smart Smoke + Carbon Monoxide smoke alarm is a slightly more budget-friendly option than many of the other smart smoke detectors on the market.
-It has all the basic features you would want, like the ability to test/silence the siren right from your smartphone or alert you that an alarm has sounded if you aren't home.
-It's available in both battery and AC-powered versions and both can connect to other compatible alarms to create an interconnected system.
+The Onelink Smart Smoke + Carbon Monoxide smoke alarm is a slightly more budget-friendly option than many other smart smoke detectors on the market.
+It has all the necessary features you would want, like the ability to test/silence the siren right from your smartphone or alert you that an alarm has sounded if you aren't home.
+It's available in both battery and AC-powered versions, and both can connect to other compatible alarms to create an interconnected system.
 This is especially handy with the hardwired version, as you can wire it into an existing First Alert or BRK hardwired alarm system, adding smart features at a much lower cost than buying a smart smoke alarm for each room in your home.

 The First Alert SC9120B is the perfect option if you need a hardwired alarm that is not only a smoke detector but also a carbon monoxide sensor.
 This smoke detector has a 9-volt battery backup to provide alerts even when your electricity is out.
-It can connect to other hardwired alarms to maximize your early warning in the case of an emergency and it's not too much of a hassle to install with the included pre-stripped wiring adapter.
+It can connect to other hardwired alarms to maximize your early warning in the case of an emergency, and it's not too much of a hassle to install with the included pre-stripped wiring adapter.
 It also has a latching alarm, so you can identify which unit initiated the alarm even after the siren has subsided.

-This alarm is a fairly run-of-the-mill combo smoke/CO hardwired alarm.
-It has a little bit larger mounting/trim plate than some of the other models.
-This can be handy if you want to cover up any damage near your electrical box but it's more noticeable than we would prefer for most installations.
-The First Alert SC9120B is one of our favorites if you want a hardwired smoke alarm that also doubles as a carbon monoxide detector.
+This alarm is a fairly run-of-the-mill combination smoke and carbon monoxide hardwired alarm.
+It has a little bit larger mounting/trim plate than some of the other models, which can be handy if you want to cover up any damage near your electrical box, but it's more noticeable than we would prefer for most installations.
+The First Alert SC9120B is one of our favorites if you want a hardwired smoke alarm that doubles as a carbon monoxide detector.

 We think the X-Sense Escape Light SD01 is a decent all-around smoke alarm.
 It is one of the fastest of the entire group to install since it comes with a preinstalled 10-year battery.
 You only need to mount the bracket to the wall, attach the alarm, and you're all done.
 It automatically activates once installed in the mounting bracket and has an LED indicator to alert you that the unit is functioning normally.
 Additionally, this alarm has a bright LED escape light that will illuminate whenever an alarm is triggered to help guide your evacuation.